SEARCCH Hub

 How do I add a profile picture?

-Direct profile picture upload is not yet supported.
-The hub automatically uses your GitHub avatar.
-If you do not have a GitHub avatar, the hub queries gravatar.com for profile pictures associated with your registered SEARCCH email address.
+Direct profile picture upload is not yet implemented in the hub.
+The hub automatically uses your GitHub avatar, if it is set.
+If GitHub does not return an avatar for your account, the hub queries gravatar.com for profile pictures associated with your registered SEARCCH email address.

 If you would like your profile picture to show up in the SEARCCH hub, either set an avatar image on GitHub.com by visiting https://github.com/settings/profile or go to https://gravatar.com and register (or add) the email address you used for SEARCCH.